tommac08/docsv2/sources/faq.md

 - Your account hasn't yet been synced with the latest permissions from GitHub.
 To force sync your account, click on the `Force Sync` icon in your Account Settings. (the `gear` on the top nav bar)
 -  You're a BitBucket user and you have mercurial repositories.
 We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI.

-## How are permissions managed on Shippable?

-We closely mimic GitHub and Bitbucket permissions for Orgs and projects.
-Anyone who has access to an organization or repository in GitHub/Bitbucket will also have access to build information and/or repository and build actions on Shippable.
-This happens automatically, so if you enable a repository in your Org on Shippable and another team member signs in, they will see the enabled repository and build history already present in their account.

-We support 2 roles -

-**Owner :** Owners have all privileges for an Org or Project.
-They can enable, run and delete projects, upgrade pricing plans, and view/run, cancel, and delete builds.

-**Collaborator :** Collaborators can enable projects and view/run builds on Shippable.
-They cannot delete enabled projects or upgrade pricing plans.

 ## Why do I get an error when I try to enable a project that is listed on my dashboard?

 This usually happens if you are a collaborator on a project and the